hrgdavor/jscadui/initial.thoughts.md

  - `center` - same
  - `centerOfMass` - same

-Another optimization if to allow for those specific performance enhancing functions to recalculate those values when there is a shape that uses the geometry but defines a transform.
+Another level optimization here is to allow for those specific performance enhancing functions to recalculate those values when there is a shape that uses the same parent geometry but defines a transform (basic geometries always start with identity matrix).

 ## Optimization: reuse primitives